enricodeleo/aquasdk/README.md

     .sort('createdAt DESC');

   // Access sub-resources
-  const companyId = 'comp_123';
+  // To access sub-resources, use the resource factory directly with the ID: const companyId = 'comp_123';
   const companyPeople = await api.companies(companyId).people.find();

+  // Note: Calling `find(id)` on a resource returns a QueryBuilder for filtering
+  // and does not directly expose sub-resources.
+For sub-resource access,
+  // use the syntax `api.resource(id).subResource()` as shown above.

   // Advanced query with pagination and field selection const paginatedAdmins = await api.users